6 Great Reasons to Start Tomatoes From Seed

 bowl of heirloom tomatoes

 Buying seedlings from someone else means you’re placing a great deal of trust in their process and care.
 This trust might be well-founded, but sometimes seedlings that have been grown to look great in the showroom don’t do so well in the “real world” of your garden and suffer from shock.
-You’ll be able to keep track of the conditions your plants experience from the first day all the way to hardening off.
+You’ll be able to control the growing conditions of your tomato plants.
+You can give them the best experience from the first day all the way to hardening off.
 Which leads us to...

 tomato seedling